brighthive/data-resource-generator/docs/source/getting_started.rst

 Getting Started
 ===============

 The Data Resource Generator (DRG) is a database and API as configuration application.
+It is primarily used as a core component of BrightHive Data Trusts but has many :ref:`use-cases<use-cases>`.

 Definitions
 -----------